JozefJarosciak/TangramPuzzleSolver/readme.md

-# Block Puzzle Solver
+# Tangram/Tetris Block Puzzle Solver

-The Block Puzzle Solver is an advanced tool designed to solve tangram-style puzzles using efficient algorithms (such as the Dancing Links method).
+The Block Puzzle Solver is an advanced tool designed to solve tangram and tetris-style puzzles using efficient algorithms (such as the Dancing Links method).
 This solver supports 11 block types and considers rotations, reflections, and grid constraints to optimize the solution.

 ## Features
 - **Dynamic Block Configuration**: Select and configure different types of blocks (e.g., Monomino, Domino, Tetromino).